Flutterwave/Node-v3/documentation/virtualCard.md

     try {
         const payload = {
-            "id":"df3f2ba4-f137-4ce0-a6e3-3264c5831f17" //This is the unique id of the particular card you want to fetch its details.
-You can get this id from the call to create a virtual card or list virtual cards as data.id
+            "id":"df3f2ba4-f137-4ce0-a6e3-3264c5831f17" //This is the unique id of the particular card you want to fetch.
+You can get this id from the call to create a virtual card or list virtual cards as data.id.
         }
         const response = await flw.VirtualCard.fetch(payload)
         console.log(response);